rfjakob/gocryptfs-website/docs/reverse_mode_crypto.md

 File name encryption is identical to forward mode, with the exception that the directory IV (stored in `gocryptfs.diriv`) is not random.
-It is deterministically derived, using derivePathIV, from the encrypted path to the directory.
+It is deterministically derived, using *DerivePathIV*, from the encrypted path to the directory.

 Because the encrypted path to the root directory is "" (the empty string),